jkk111/CS4098/README.md

 3. First name the menu by using the "Menu Name" field.
 Any name is accepted.
 4. Then input the starter information.
 Enter the name of the starter, a description of the starter, and any allergen information that corrolates to the allergens involved in the dish, all in the relevant fields.
 If you wish to add another starter option as well as the one you already have, click the "Add Starter" button.
 Then input the same information as detailed in this step.
 5. Repeat step 4 for the main course, desserts, and drinks.
 6. You must enter a name for your menu for it to create.
-Additionally if there are any empty fields your menu will not create and you will be presented with a warning message.
+Additionally you must have at least one of every course (only the name field is mandatory) for your menu to create.
 If you do not want to add for example, a drink, to your menu, just enter "None" or N/A into the relevent boxes.
 8. When you have finished adding things to your menu, click "Create Menu".
 9. To check if your menu was added, click on the menu button again, and then select 'view menus' on the dropdown menu.
 The name of the menu should appear there.